sethgonzales/ChemEd_Simulations/README.md

 * 8:00: Begin working
 * 10:30: OH NO I FORGOT TO START COMMITTING..
 I have updated user logic for the log in and account detail pages and changes routing settings.
 I AM NOW STARTING MY COMMIT TIMER :(
 * 11:20: Fix auth issue and style simulation list page
+* 12:05: Redo and finish styling on simulations page

 # _ChemEd Simulations_